JeffreyRobertLynch/studiosync-hitl/README.md

 ## System Overview

-- **Multi-model inference:** Run evaluations using **10+ local (Qwen3, GPT-OSS, Gemma, DeepSeek)** and **cloud-based LLMs (GPT-4+, Gemini, Claude)**.
+- **Multi-model inference:** Run evaluations using **10+ local (Qwen3, GPT-OSS, Gemma, DeepSeek) and cloud-based LLMs (GPT-4+, Gemini, Claude)**.
 - **Structured rubric scoring:** Each pitch is evaluated on 8 distinct categories, scored from 1–10 with a text justification, raw model output is JSON/CSV parsed, and a final score is achieved after apply human-adjustable section weights.
 - **Mandate–pitch alignment:** Evaluate pitch alignment using varied studio mandates (low-budget comedy, mid-budget horror, high-budget drama) with granular requirements in tone, target audience, runtime, casting, production timeline, themes, content sensitivity, and more.
 - **Weighted score aggregation:** Allow flexible weight adjustments to prioritize certain categories over others with easy adjustment sliders.
 - **Batch processing + leaderboard output:** Efficiently process multiple pitches in batches and rank them according to their alignment with multiple mandates for comparison.
-- **Streamlit HITL interface:** Enable building batches (select models, pitches, mandates), human-in-the-loop (HITL) weight adjustments, and display for transparent raw model output vs. final aggregate leaderboard scoring.
+- **Streamlit HITL interface:** Enable building batches (select models, pitches, mandates), human-in-the-loop (HITL) section weight adjustments, and display for transparent raw model output vs. final aggregate leaderboard scoring.
-- **Full Workflow**: Inputs (model + pitches + mandates + section weights) -> Batch Inference -> Model Output -> JSON Parsing -> Weight Application -> CSV Parsing -> Ranking -> Final Leaderboard.
+- **Full Workflow**: Inputs (model + pitches + mandates + section weights) -> Batch Inference -> Model Output -> JSON Parsing -> Weight Application -> CSV Parsing -> Ranking -> Final Leaderboard Display.

 ---

 ## Results

 Performance for Qwen3:8 **far exceeds expectations**.
-This exceptional performance, for a relatively small model, is likely due to **prompt engineering, error handling, document formatting, RAG, parsing, and system engineering**.
-Qwen3:8 was expected to be the system's **bottom tier performer** compared to cloud-based models 100 times its size, like GPT.
-To see more divergence in performance, a ~4b local model (Qwen, or Mistral or Llama) will need to be tested as a **bottom tier performer**.
+This exceptional performance, for a relatively small model, is likely due to robust **prompt engineering, error handling, document formatting, RAG, parsing, and system engineering**.

+Qwen3:8 was expected to be the system's **bottom tier performance baseline** compared to cloud-based models 100 times its size, like GPT.
+To see more divergence in performance, a ~4b local model (Qwen, Mistral, Gemma, Llama) will need to be tested as a new **bottom tier performance baseline**.

 - A, B, and C pitches are appropriately ranked relative to each studio's priorities. **Nothing is out of order.**
 - **Pitch: Control_F_Sport_Academia** is appropriately ranked very low for all three studios.